theodorjurubita/PL-SQL-Movie-Producers/README.md

 # PL-SQL-Movie-Producers
+PL/SQL project

-Basic PL/SQL commands wich helped to interact with a Movie Producers DataBase.
+Basic commands wich helped to interact with a Movie Producers DataBase.